NATURE SANCTUARY

 Since March 2008, the main impetus for creating Raven’s Nest has been two-fold:

-- To honor the inmense privilege of being the stewards of 42-acres of land in such a world-class biodiversity hotspot.
-Hence, the ongoing protection and preservation of every square inch of land, including all of it’s magnificent species, are the founding principles of the Nature Sanctuary.
-The Sky Islands Discovery Center pays tribute to such unique biodiversity.
+1. To honor the inmense privilege of being the stewards of 42-acres of land in such a world-class biodiversity hotspot.
+Therefore, the founding principles of our Nature Sanctuary include the ongoing protection and preservation of every square inch of land, and all of it’s magnificent species via focused Conservation Strategies, and relentless Ecological Restoration .
+Our impetus for creating the Sky Islands Discovery Center is to pay tribute and learn about such unique biodiversity.

-- To be able to enjoy a very direct and intimate interface with Nature – amidst the diverse seasons – while discovering and interacting with the diverse Sky Islands flora, fauna, and fungi.
+1. To be able to enjoy a very direct and intimate interface with Nature – amidst the diverse seasons – including the spectacular Monsoon seasonwhile discovering and interacting with the Sky Islands flora, fauna, and fungi.
 Therefore, at Raven’s Nest it’s a perpetual exploration and celebration of the renowned biodiversity, all-the-while contributing to the protection of the environment and the health of all the valuable habitats at the Nature Sanctuary.
-Hence, the 6 miles of groomed Nature Trails and the Sky Islands Safari Camp
+Hence, the 6 miles of groomed Nature Trails and the Sky Islands Safari Camp.

 Evident throughout the 42 acres are the Earth Stewardship initiatives that Vincent and Claudia have implemented, acting in harmony with Nature.
 Every action has been aimed at enhancing the land to benefit the species that inhabit and visit beautiful and secluded Raven’s Nest Nature Sanctuary.